 INFORMATION ON LOUNAVOIMA

-Lounavoima Oy is a local Waste-to-Energy (WtE) company.
-Lounavoima is owned by Lounais-Suomen Jätehuolto Oy (LSJH) and Salon Kaukolämpö Oy.
-LSJH is owned by 17 municipalities, with a combined population of 417,000.
-LSJH handles all waste management and waste information on behalf of the municipalities.
-Salon Kaukolämpö Oy is owned by the City of Salo and it provides district heating for approximately 15,000 residents.
+LSJH, in turn, is owned by 17 municipalities with a combined population of 417,000.
+LSJH handles all waste management and waste information functions on behalf of these municipalities.
+Salon Kaukolämpö Oy is owned by the City of Salo, and provides district heating for approximately 15,000 residents.

-- It will save on waste management fees
+- reduces waste management fees

-- It will operate safely and cost-effectively
+- operates safely and cost-effectively

-- It will benefit local residents and businesses
+- benefits local residents and businesses